mocnik-science/measures-rest-oshdb-app/backend/docs/measureCode.md

 ## Example 3a: The history of OSM

-Many measues do not refer to only one point in time but to many ones.
+Many measures do not refer to only one point in time but to many ones.
 They make sense of the lineage of the data and provide more information by comparing data at different points in time.
 There exist several SOAP directives to determine which points of time.
 As an example, one can assess the data from the last 4 years (4 $\cdot$ 12 $\cdot$ 30 days) in intervals of 3 months (3 $\cdot$ 30 days):

 ```java
 // last 4 years //